JaxWil24/stock-analysis/README.md

 # Overview of Project

 ## We analyzed and organized the stock market data for 2017 and 2018 per Steve's request.
 To create easy and digestable material, we used VBA.
-Combing through the date, we combinded like tickers, inserted mathmatical equations, and color coding values for a quick understanding.
+Combing through the date, we combined like tickers, inserted mathematical equations, and color coding values for a quick understanding.
 This project was to see the difference between a shorter, more efficient code and the first code we created.
-We analyzed the difference between original code and the refactored.
+We analyzed the difference between original and refactored code.

 # Results